How to Update Forest Green with Paint Colour

-In the late 80’s and early 90’s Forest Green was a hit in almost every home – especially when paired with burgundy, harvest yellow and the Dirty Dancing theme song playing softly on the 8 track.
-However, Forest Green is not the most popular colour choice for today’s modern homeowner.
+In the late 80’s and early 90’s forest green was a hit in almost every home – especially when paired with oak, burgundy, and the Dirty Dancing theme song playing softly on the 8 track.
+However, forest green is not the most popular colour choice for today’s modern homeowner.

-I’m not here to trash ‘Forest Green’ and I’m not here to tell you that you HAVE to get rid of it if you want to modernize your space (although that would help – wink wink).
-Because while this particular shade might not be ‘todays hot colour’, there are many homeowners who are quite enamored with the Forest Green in their home and would like to ‘work with it’ – rather than rip it out.
+I’m not here to tell you that you HAVE to get rid of forest green if you want to modernize your space (okay, maybe I am – wink wink).
+Because while this particular shade might not be today’s hot colour, there are many homeowners who are quite enamoured with the forest green in their home and would like to work with it – rather than rip it out.

-So, no matter what side you’re on, I’m here to help you make Forest Green look it’s very best with the use of Paint Colour.
+And no matter what side you’re on, I’m here to help you make forest green look it’s very best with the use of paint colour.

-BUT (a Kardashian sized but) please read this before you look at the paint colours….
+BUT (a Kardashian sized one) please read this before you look at the paint colours…

 What NOT to do with Forest Green

-What is the Colour Box?
-The Colour Box is the range of colours and tones around the main colour that won’t ‘react’ with the main colour.
-Here is Forest Greens Colour Box:
+What is the colour box?
+It is the range of colours and tones around the main colour that won’t ‘react’ with the main colour.
+Here are some examples of forest green’s colour box…

 Go With the Flow – With Green!